spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 ### Wavefront

 To install Data Flow with Wavefront support, follow the [Monitoring with Wavefront](%currentPath%/installation/local/docker-customize/#wavefront) Docker Compose instructions.
-This will bring up Spring Cloud Data Flow, Skipper, Apache Kafka, and it will also point to the Wavefront's Data Flow Integration Tile automatically.
+Doing so brings up Spring Cloud Data Flow, Skipper, and Apache Kafka.
+It also points to the Wavefront's Data Flow Integration Tile automatically.

 The Wavefront is a SaaS offering.
 You need to create a user account first and use it to set the `WAVEFRONT_KEY` and `WAVEFRONT_URI` environment variables as explained below.